Summer wildlife to look out for

 In late summer Adventurers' Fen is a good place to spot waders such as Greenshank, or Golden Plover, who are taking a rest on their migration home after spending the summer breeding in the Artic Circle.

-Look out for little yellow flowers of the floating Greater Bladderwort in ditches, the only carnivorous plant found on the Fen.
+Look out for little yellow flowers of the floating Greater Bladderwort in ditches; the only carnivorous plant found at Wicken Fen.